open-policy-agent/opa/site/tutorials/docker-authorization/index.md

 EOF
 ```

 Docker does not currently provide a way to authenticate clients.
 But in Docker 1.12, clients can be authenticated using TLS and there are plans to include other means of authentication.
-For the purpose of this example, we assume that an authentication system is place.
+For the purpose of this tutorial, we assume that an authentication system is place.

 ### 13. Add user data directly to OPA.